RuiRC/Online-Soccer-Manager-Ad-Watch-Bot/README.md

 **The exe includes the latest code, so download that if you don't wish to install python**

+As you may have noticed this repository has two branches which represent the codes for the two releases, for simplicity sake the main branch is the Profit branch as I prefer that one

 ## Prerequisites

 - A Windows Machine or Linux Machine i.e: Debian